What is Cauda Equina Syndrome?

 Cauda equina syndrome is a medical emergency and requires immediate referral for investigation.
 Early diagnosis and early surgical decompression are crucial for a favourable outcome in most patients with cauda equina syndrome.

 What are the symptoms of Cauda Equina Syndrome?

 There can be a delay in diagnosis of this condition due to the fact patients present with some symptoms which can have a variety of causes.
 Given some of the symptoms, such as bladder, bowel and sexual problems, patients can sometimes be embarrassed to reveal such symptoms.
-However, if a patient does present with these problems it is important the symptoms and the timing are documented, especially if the patient has a history of back pain and leg pain.
-It is essential prompt investigations and treatment is commenced.
+However, if a patient does present with these problems it is important the symptoms and the timing is documented, especially if the patient has a history of back pain and leg pain.
+It is essential investigations and treatment are commenced promptly.